n8n-io/n8n-docs/docs/reference/glossary.md

 Unique pieces of information that identifies a user or a service.
 A common form of credentials is a username and password pair.

 # Docker
+A system to build, run and share applications with all of the services bundled to support the application in one package.

 # Editor UI
+In n8n, this is the web interface used to create workflows.
+It is accessed through a web browser at a designated website address.

 # Encryption Key